 Crash and Spyro go hand in hand.
 They have shared similar games in the past, such as Crash Bandicoot Orange and Spyro Purple, and have an almost pseudo rivalry akin to the likes of Mario and Sonic.

-However, not only are the levels given a fresh coat of paint but several other additions have been included as well.
-For example, it is now possible to complete time trial runs of the original game (a feature not available in the base game).
+Not only have the levels been given a fresh coat of paint but several other additions are present as well.
+For example, it is now possible to complete time trial runs of the original game.

-If you love the tough platforming challenges found in Spyro games, Crash Bandicoot N.Sane Trilogy can deliver more of what you love in spades and is easily one of the best platformers on Steam.
+If you love the tough platforming challenges found in Spyro games, Crash Bandicoot N.Sane Trilogy can deliver more of what you love in spades.
+It’s one of the most interesting platforming games around.

 Disregarding spinoffs, ports, and the travesty that is Nuts & Bolts, the Banjo-Kazooie franchise consists of two mainline games.